 I have a lot of years of experience and want to talk about current pop culture and how it affects social justice, but I may not talk about it in ways that seem normal for an elder like myself.
 I’m hoping this oddball combination of characteristics will result in articles and stories that you’ll find interesting and maybe we can get a conversation going about today’s entertainment.

 So.
 I’m old.
 In one way I’m very old.
 I’m a blogging dinosaur.
 I’m one of those old-fashioned bloggers who just wants to say some stuff.
 I don’t want to sell my blog to a big company and put a lot of pop up ads in your face afterwards.
-I don’t want you to buy anything from me.
 I’m just here to say my piece.
 I guess I should warn you, my vocabulary can veer into the profane.